 “In terms of numbers, [Final Fantasy VI] didn’t sell in the States.
 It actually did very well in Japan.
 I’m mystified, because I see [Americans] are playing the [mobile] version.
 I think size of the characters really matters to an American audience, so from Final Fantasy VII onward, we used bigger characters.
 [I think] that’s why Final Fantasy VII took off.
 But I am kind of mystified [by VI’s current popularity in the West], because [Americans] didn’t buy Final Fantasy VI back then.” –Hironobu Sakaguchi

-1995 Squaresoft’s Chrono Trigger, a game that is universally loved and generally regarded in many circles as the greatest JRPG of all time only sold 290,000 units between Europe and the United States.
+1995 Squaresoft’s Chrono Trigger, a game that is universally loved and generally regarded in many circles as the greatest JRPG of all time, only sold 290,000 units between in the United States.
 In truth, the fact that the game was released in a transitional period where gamers were moving from 2-D home consoles to new 3-D machines like the PS1 and the Sega Saturn likely hurt its sales.

-Final Fantasy wasn’t popular in the US, it had a niche fan base.
+Final Fantasy wasn’t popular in the US; it had a niche fan base.
 Towards the mid 90’s some magazine editors were doing their best to review and hype some of the more important JRPGs available, but a lot of the titles weren’t even released in the US.

-The genre kept experiencing a steady growth (Particularly in Japan) and there were some subtle signs on the west that perhaps the genre could gain some traction in the future if somehow audiences could be introduced to the games in mass fashion.
+The genre kept experiencing a steady growth (particularly in Japan) and there were some subtle signs in the West that perhaps the genre could gain some traction in the future if somehow audiences could be introduced to these games in mass fashion.
 After all, many games like the Lunar, Chrono Trigger and FFVI had been big hits with the vast majority of American critics.

 The 16-bit era outside of Squaresoft

-The ill-fated Mega Drive’s CD add-on known as the Sega CD allowed for the release of two Traditional RPG titles featuring Full Motion Anime Video Cut Scenes and Voice acted dialog scenes years before those features would become standard mainstays in the presentation of JRPGs during the PS1/Saturn era.
+The ill-fated Mega Drive’s CD add-on known as the Sega CD allowed for the release of two traditional RPG titles featuring full-motion anime video cut scenes and voice-acted dialog scenes years before those features would become standard mainstays in the presentation of JRPGs during the PS1/Saturn era.

 Namco would join the RPG fray in 1995 with Tales of Phantasia.
 The title sold over 200,000 units in Japan, and its action based combat, and heavy emphasis in story telling would help birth a long running franchise.
-The Tales series would become a carefully managed doble A series in comparison to Square’s AAA Final Fantasy franchise.
+The Tales series would become a carefully managed ‘AA’ series in comparison to Square’s AAA Final Fantasy franchise.

-On the other hand, Enix not content on resting on DQs success, published Tri-Ace’s Sci-Fi RPG Star Ocean on the SNES in 1996.
+On the other hand, Enix not content on resting on DQ’s success, published Tri-Ace’s Sci-Fi RPG, Star Ocean, on the SNES in 1996.
 The title became a moderate success in Japan selling over 200,000 copies.
 Star Ocean, like Tales of Phantasia before it, would be the first title in what would eventually become a long running franchise.

 What about Zelda?

-So, why weren’t JRPGs popular in the west during the 16-bit era?
+So, why weren’t JRPGs popular in the West during the 16-bit era?

 Many will scream in sheer agony at that heading, but nonetheless, it is the truth.
 JRPGs were not popular in the US.
-A quick look at the top ten of both the Genesis and Super Nintendo’s top selling games shows that no RPG makes the Genesis chart, and only one makes the SNES one (Zelda).
+A quick look at the top ten of both the Genesis and Super Nintendo’s top ten selling games shows that no RPG makes the Genesis chart, and only one makes the SNES one (Zelda).
 FFVI rounds out the list at #11 but only because of the game’s success in Japan.

 The Winds of Change

 Sony’s efforts were repaid, as Beyond the Beyond sold 110,000 copies in the US, and 80,000 units in Europe.
-If a terrible RPG could make those numbers, what numbers could a great one make?
+If a terrible RPG could make those numbers, what numbers could a great one achieve?

-The critical reception helped the title, as it sold 210,000 units in the US alone.
+The good critical reception helped the title, as it sold 210,000 units in the US alone.
 That total matched the game’s Japanese sales, and while these numbers are lifetime sales (all sales did not take place in 1995-96) they show an upward trend in commercial reception for the genre in the US and Europe.
 Suikoden, a new franchise from a publisher better known for Castlevania and other action titles, sold numbers outside of Japan that were comparable to Square’s efforts during the SNES era.

-Under FFVII’s Shadow
+Under Final Fantasy VII’s Shadow

 The previous game releases took place in 1996.
 It is important to note, that even then, those titles were in the shadow of Final Fantasy VII’s pre release hype.
 This is important because FFVII’s 45 million dollar budget (a great part of it was spent on marketing the game in the US and Europe) began to fuel its promotional machine more than year before the game would hit our shores.